Gold Humanism Honor Society

 - Meet the Class of 2019 GHHS Inductees

 - Meet the Class of 2020 GHHS Inductees

-Using the 5 questions listed below as a guide, name up to six classmates and two residents who meet the criteria for nomination into the Gold Humanism Honor Society [student/resident demonstrates exceptional clinical competence, interpersonal skills, and a humanistic approach to the practice of medicine and community service].
-Provide examples of each nominee’s humanistic behavior; this info must be given in order for nominations to be considered.
+Using the 5 questions listed below as a guide, name up to six classmates and two residents who meet the criteria for nomination into the Gold Humanism Honor Society.
+Nominees should demonstrate exceptional clinical competence, interpersonal skills, and a humanistic approach to the practice of medicine and community service.
+Each nomination must be accompanied by specific examples to be considered.

 - Who best personifies the quote “the secret of good patient care lies in caring for the patient”?
 Why?